enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

   curl 'https://www.ebi.ac.uk/ena/browser/api/fasta/search?result=sequence&query=tax_eq(9606)%20AND%20last_updated%3C%3D2019-08-18&limit=5' -o fasta.txt

-We have added limits to the above examples to only return 5 records, remove this under normal use.
-You can search using the sequence, coding or non-coding data type endpoints.
+We have added limits to the above examples to only return 5 records.

+If not provided, limit defaults to 100000.
+To retrieve ALL records matching a query, user limit=0.

+You can search using the sequence, coding or noncoding data type endpoints.
 In general when using the API search it is important to be as specific as possible with your query to save on downloading sequences that you do not require.

 .. read current release notes on data types to help here.